dukelec/cdfoc/Readme.md

 Then write 1 to `state` to enter the drag mode, where a constant current is continuously passed through some of the motor's coils
 (please complete the subsequent operations as soon as possible to prevent the motor from overheating).

-Write 1 to `cali_run` to start the calibration, the motor coil will be energized sequentially, the motor will turn clockwise first, then counterclockwise, and finally print the calculated encoder offset value, write it to `bias_encoder`, and finally save it.
+Write 1 to `cali_run` to start the calibration.
+The motor coils will be energized sequentially, causing the motor to turn clockwise first, then counterclockwise.
+Afterward, the calculated encoder offset value will be printed and written to `bias_encoder`.
+Be sure to save it to flash.

 Write 1 to `cali_run` as soon as possible after writing 1 to `state`, so that the coils can be energized in turn, sharing the strain on individual coils.

 If the motor does not rotate clockwise first during calibration (the encoder value not increases), you will need to swap any two wires of the motor to change the direction of motor rotation.

 ### Torque Mode (state = 2)